DoTheEvo/screen-capture-general/README.md

 * `gif_area 19` - records gif for 19 seconds
 * `gif_area 120 testing` - recording for 2 minutes and the gif name is testing.gif

-After recording is done, sox plays ~/media/shutter.ogg
+sox plays ~/media/shutter.ogg at the start and at the end of recording

 ___